axon-rl/gem/examples/README.md

 export LD_LIBRARY_PATH=$(python -c "import sysconfig; print(sysconfig.get_config_var('LIBDIR'))"):$LD_LIBRARY_PATH
 ```

-Next we give example command lines to run experiments for training LLM to do math, code, and general QA, as well as to use tools like python or search fo them.
+Next we give example command lines to run experiments for training LLM to do math, code, language game and general QA, as well as to use tools like python or search for them.

 > **_NOTE_**: All scripts below assume a single-node (8 GPUs) setup.
 You should modify the arguments following the example below to customize the training on different hardware setups.